-Celtic Folklore: Myths And Stories About The Ancient "Seal People" or "Selkies"
+Celtic Folklore: Myths and Stories About The Ancient "Seal People" or "Selkies"

 Growing up, we have heard many Irish, Scottish, and Icelandic folklore and mythologies that have blown our minds.
 It created imagery of magic and ancient tales that our ancestors believed in and would again seem impossible to be accurate, yet are claimed to be.
 These stories have been passed down through generations, and every time it is told, it makes us wonder what could have been or how beautiful and majestic it was.

 Female selkies are gorgeous and are ideal, devoted spouses.
 If a man were to take a female selkie's skin, she would be compelled to marry him.
-However, she was often seen looking wistfully towards the water, and if she found her skin, she would immediately return to her home.
+However, she was often seen looking wistfully toward the water, and if she found her skin, she would immediately return to her home.

 On the other hand, Male selkies would have the ability to woo human women, particularly those who were unhappy with their existence and love experience.
 According to the legend, if a lady sheds seven tears into the sea during high tide, a selkie shall come ashore, shed his sealskin, and fall in love with her.
-These tales were used to explain why some women in Irish and Celtic practices would fall into an affair or flee her family.
+These tales were used to explain why some women in Irish and Celtic practices would fall into an affair or flee their families.
 Additionally, there are tales concerning ladies who go missing at sea.

-But if we think about it, was it part of their reasoning since they couldn't prove something beyond their control, or is it just an excuse for us to believe that these myths and folklore were just stories.
+But if we think about it, was it part of their reasoning since they couldn't prove something beyond their control, or is it just an excuse for us to believe that these myths and folklore were just stories?
 We watch movies and series that consider such an experience, and we tend to think that it's all part of the creative direction and imagination of those who wrote it.

 Where myths and tales previously thrived, science has removed and omitted the curtain.
 However, we are eternally grateful that these old stories have been connected to our Celtic heritage.